Recipe for Great Tasting Neck Bones - Cook This Cheap Inexpensive Soul Food Meal

 Neck bones are inexpensive and easy to cook.
 But don't be mistaken, this meat is packed with flavor and taste great.
 Growing up down south, this inexpensive meat and rice meal was a family favorite, both worked well on a tight budget.
-I ate this so much that I lost the taste for this dish for a well.
+I ate this meat so much that I lost the taste for this dish for a while.

 But guess what?
 I got my taste for neckbones back again.

 Over the years my mother adapted the basic neckbone and rice recipe.
 This recipe calls for green beans and white potatoes to be cooked up with the meat and served on a bed of rice.
 I definitely prefer the adaptation over the basic recipe.
-Here is the recipe for your enjoyment.

 Cookware and Utensils: